Nicole Anyomi

-Etonam-Nicole Anyomi (born 10 February 2000) is a German professional footballer who plays as a forward for Frauen-Bundesliga club Eintracht Frankfurt and the Germany national team.
+Etonam-Nicole Anyomi (born 10 February 2000) is a German professional footballer who plays as a forward for Women's Super League club London City Lionesses and the Germany national team.

 Club career

 Anyomi started her career in the youth team at SuS Krefeld and moved via Borussia Mönchengladbach to the B youth team at SGS Essen in the summer of 2014, for which she played in the B junior Bundesliga.
 In the summer of 2016, the striker was promoted to the Essen Bundesliga squad and was in the professional squad for the first time on 11 September 2016 against TSG 1899 Hoffenheim.
-On 15 October 2016 Anyomi made her Bundesliga debut against 1.
+On 15 October 2016, Anyomi made her Bundesliga debut against 1.
 FFC Turbine Potsdam after coming on as a substitute for Kozue Ando.

 In January 2020, she extended her contract with SGS Essen.
-During the 2019/20 DFB Cup final against VfL Wolfsburg, Anyomi suffered a fractured coccyx and was absent from SGS Essen for a long time.
+During the 2019–20 DFB Cup final against VfL Wolfsburg, Anyomi suffered a fractured coccyx and was absent from SGS Essen for a long time.

-Anyomi signed with Eintracht Frankfurt for the 2021/22 season.
+Anyomi signed with Eintracht Frankfurt for the 2021–22 season.
 She signed a three-year contract until 30 June 2024.

+On 2 July 2026, Anyomi signed a four year contract with the Women's Super League club London City Lionesses.